 This RSPB reserve is just along the coast, where the steep cliffs attract thousands of breeding seabirds every year.
 Take a short walk from the car park and you are surrounded by the awe-inspiring sight and sounds of a great gathering of guillemots, razorbills and puffins.
 The walk offers plenty of opportunities to see a great variety of local flora and fauna.

 For more information, click on their website RSPB Fowlsheugh

 Stonehaven Sea Safari

-Get ready to see some of the most dramatic coastline on the East Coast of Scotland as we transport you safely at speed for an unforgettable trip!
-Experience the thrill of our specially built Sea Safari boat as we get you up close and personal to some of the world’s most popular sea and wildlife.
+Get ready to see some of the most dramatic coastline on the East Coast of Scotland as they transport you safely at speed for an unforgettable trip!
+Experience the thrill of their specially built Sea Safari boat as they get you up close and personal to some of the world’s most popular sea and wildlife.